Grace Kelly’s Wedding

 Please note that purchases made through our links may earn this site a commission, which helps fund the ongoing maintenance and development of this website.
 Thank you for supporting our mission.

 American actor Grace Patricia Kelly married Prince Rainier III of Monaco in 1956 in two separate ceremonies: a civil ceremony on 18 April and in a Catholic Mass on 19 April.
-The wedding was called “The Wedding of the Century” and is still considered one of the most beautiful weddings ever.
+The wedding was called "The Wedding of the Century" and remains one of the most famous royal weddings.

 The Wedding Dress